corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 * manually prepare and put the jar to the distribution location, i.e. copy to some folder on their filesystem, upload to a CDN and etc. The distribution location is defined by the *distribution mechanism*, which the BNO has associated with the CorDapp.
 * update the CorDapp descriptors to point to the new CorDapp version.
 This will be done via Corda flow.
 The flow will update CorDapp descriptors as well as will send notifications about the update to the BN members.

-Both of the steps can be triggered in an automated way from a BNO's build pipeline if required
+Both of the steps can be triggered in an automated way from BNO's build pipeline if required

 Increment of a CorDapp's minimum version will be done via Corda flows as well, which will also send notifications about the update to all BN members.

+CorDapp descriptors are fairly static.
+They can be persisted in the database and cached by BNO's node as a performance optimisation.

+The implementation will *not* match CorDapp descriptors against the actual jar files in the distribution locations.
+It will be up to the BNO's *node administrator* to keep those in sync.

 #### Download adaptors